andrewskej/COMP5421/assignment2/Assignment2/README.txt

-[Possible issue - troubleshooting]: the source file, "Seuss", sometimes changes ' this upperstrophe to unparse-able upperstrophe, when the text file was moved between mac and windows environment.
-If menu number 1 creates an error on windows environment, please kindly replace the Seuss.txt file.
+[Possible issue - troubleshooting]: the source file, "Seuss", sometimes changes ' <- this upperstrophe to ’ <- unreadable upperstrophe, when the text file was moved between mac and windows environment.
+If menu number 1 creates an error on windows environment due to this error, please kindly replace the Seuss.txt file.